 While blockchain will most likely play a complementary role, it is critical

 for the holistic development of Industry 4.0.
-A study
+A study by KPMG suggests

 that the global value of component markets of Industry 4.0 will cross $4

 Add to that the research conducted by Gartner, which predicts that the business value-add of blockchain will grow to $176 billion by 2025 and exceed $3.1 trillion by 2030, and we can get a fair idea of how important blockchain technology will be in the near future.